Retirement in France for Americans

 The Long-Stay Visitor Visa (VLS-TS Visiteur)

-The residency pathway most commonly used by American retirees is the VLS-TS Visiteur visa.
+The most common residency pathway for American retirees is the VLS-TS Visiteur visa.

 It is commonly used by: